eventbrite/bay/docs/commands.rst

 --

 Runs garbage collection on docker images and containers to clean up ones which are no longer needed.
-This is automatically triggered during builds when too many images are detected, but you can also invoke it manually if you wish to try and free up some disk space and speed up Docker slightly.
+Invoke it manually if you wish to try and free up some disk space and speed up Docker slightly.